 Tel: 6688 8525

 db Bistro & Oyster Bar is not a halal-certified restaurant.

 KOMA is a Japanese restaurant and sushi bar that offers a “multi-sensory dining experience”.
 The setting is awe-inspiring, as diners feast against a Japan-influenced backdrop, with a model of the Fushimi Inari Shrine in Kyoto, and a 2.5m tall ‘bell’ hanging above a Japanese footbridge in the background.

-Their Weekday Two-Course Lunch Set ($48++) involves interesting fusion appetisers, of which we recommend the Salmon Carpaccio and Tofu Salad.
+Their Weekday 2-Course Lunch Set ($48++) involves interesting fusion appetisers, of which we recommend their Salmon Carpaccio and Vegan Caesar Salad.
 Also, look out for attractive mains such as the Barbecued Beef Short Rib and the Ginger Honey-Glazed Salmon.
-Fusion ala-carte dishes like Wafu Carbonara With Uni ($49++) are available too if they’re up your alley.
+Fusion ala-carte dishes such as Wafu Carbonara With Uni ($49++) are available too if they’re up your alley.